 - Set up a travel currency card before leaving the home country to minimize foreign exchange and withdrawal costs.

 Preparation is everything, but there will always be surprises.
 And we hope our abroad packing list above can give you a head start.
-We’ve also created a moving guide, together with psychologists and expert movers, to helping you relocate with confidence, designed to help you go knowing and start living as soon as you arrive.

 Contact us for local consultations to give you unique insight into preparing for your international move.

 From the moment you get in touch, we manage all aspects of your relocation, making everything simpler, reducing possible upheaval, and being by your side.